Born 4 September 1887

 Studied at the RCA: Oct 1913 – Oct 1914

-John came from a Lincolnshire farming family living in Blyton Carr, near Gainsborough.
-He was one of six children – the youngest of four sons – brought up by their widowed father, William, who died in 1907.
-It seems likely that one his older brothers, Arthur, took over the Redhill Farm tenancy soon afterwards: the 1911 Census notes him as head of the household, with John and other members of the family continuing to live there at the time.
+John came from a Lincolnshire farming family living at Redhill Farm, Blyton Carr, near Gainsborough.
+He was one of six children – the youngest of four sons – brought up by their widowed father.
+It seems likely that one of his older brothers, Arthur, took over the farm tenancy soon after their father died in 1907: the 1911 Census notes him as head of the household, with John and other members of the family continuing to live there at the time.

-Very little information about John can be gleaned from his College student file, but it is noted on Form 16 that he had been an art pupil teacher, and later an assistant teacher, before starting as a fee-paying student in October 1913.
-He had only just registered for his second year of studies before enlisting locally at Chelsea, and leaving on 21 October 1914.
+Very little information about John can be gleaned from his College student file, but it is noted on Form 16 that he had been an art pupil teacher, and later an assistant teacher, at ‘Gainsborough Art Class’ before starting as a fee-paying student in October 1913.
+He had only just registered for his second year of studies before enlisting locally either at Chelsea or Kensington, and leaving on 21 October 1914.
 According to a letter from the Board of Education, written in December, John had applied for, and was granted, the remission of his fees for the term.

-His service file has not survived, but his Medal Roll Card shows he went on to serve as a private in the recently formed 22nd (Service) Battalion of the Royal Fusiliers (City of London) Regiment.
-Their formation was the initiative of the borough council and keenly supported by the mayor of the time.
+His service file has not survived, but his Medal Roll Index Card (MIC) shows John became a private in the recently formed 22nd (Service) Battalion of the Royal Fusiliers (City of London) Regiment.
+Their formation in 1914 was the initiative of the borough council and keenly supported by the mayor of the time.

 His effects went to his two older brothers, Arthur and William.